Zuan Francesco Venier

 Zuan Francesco Venier (died 1518) was a co-lord of Cerigo.

 Ancestry

 He was a son of Moisé Venier (c.
 1412 – c.
 1476) and wife (married 1437) Caterina Vitturi, paternal grandson of Biagio Venier (died 1449) and wife (married 1406) Lucia Contarini, great-grandson of Antonio Venier.

 Marriage and issue

 He married in 1479 Fiorenza Sommaripa, Lady of Paros (died 1518), and had Nicolò Venier, Lord of Paros and Cecilia Venier.
+He was also the Paternal Grandfather of Nurbanu Sultan (Cecilia Venier-Baffo), the Haseki Sultan of the Ottoman Empire, wife of Selim II, mother of Murad III and the Valide Sultan of the Ottoman Empire.